koenderks/jfa/README.md

 ### Available Functions

 Below is a list of the available functions in the current development version of `jfa`, sorted by purpose of use.

-**Calculating a sample size**
+**Planning: Calculating an audit sample size**

-- `sampleSize()`
+- `planning()`

 This function calculates the required sample size for an audit, based on the poisson, binomial, or hypergeometric likelihood.
 A prior can be specified to combine with the specified likelihood in order to perform Bayesian planning.
-The returned `jfa planning` object has a `print()` and a `plot()` function.
+The returned `jfaPlanning` object has a `print()` and a `plot()` method.

-`sampleSize(materiality = NULL, confidence = 0.95, expectedError = 0, distribution = "poisson", errorType = "percentage", N = NULL, maxSize = 5000, prior = FALSE, priorK = NULL, priorN = NULL)`
+`planning(materiality = NULL, confidence = 0.95, expectedError = 0, distribution = "poisson" N = NULL, maxSize = 5000, prior = FALSE, priorK = 0, priorN = 0)`

-**Sampling from a population**
+**Sampling: Selecting transactions from a population**

 - `sampling()`

 This function takes a data frame and performs sampling according to one of three algorithms: random sampling, cell sampling, or fixed interval sampling in combination with either record sampling or monetary unit sampling.
-The returned `jfa sampling` object has a `print()` and a `plot()` function.
+The returned `jfaSampling` object has a `print()` and a `plot()` method.

 `sampling(population = NULL, sampleSize = NULL, bookValues = NULL, algorithm = "random", units = "record", intervalStartingPoint = 1, ordered = TRUE, ascending = TRUE, withReplacement = FALSE, seed = 1)`

-**Calculating confidence bounds**
+**Evaluation: Calculating confidence bounds for audit samples**

 This function takes a sample data frame or summary statistics about an evaluated audit sample and calculates a confidence bound accordint to a specified method.
-The returned `jfa evalution` object has a `print()` function.
+The returned `jfaEvalution` object has a `print()` function.

-- `confidenceBound()`
+- `evaluation()`

 `confidenceBound(sample = NULL, bookValues = NULL, auditValues = NULL, confidence = 0.95, dataType = "sample", sampleSize = NULL, sumErrors = NULL, method = "binomial", materiality = NULL, N = NULL, rohrbachDelta = 2.7)`

 ### The audit sampling workflow

 ```
+library(jfa)

-# Generate some data (n = 1000)
+# Generate some audit data (N = 1000)
 set.seed(1)
 data <- data.frame(ID = sample(1000:100000, size = 1000, replace = FALSE),
                    bookValue = runif(n = 1000, min = 1000, max = 10000))

 # Using the binomial likelihood, calculates the upper 95% confidence bound for a
 # materiality of 5% when 1% full errors are found in a sample (n = 93).
-jfaRes <- jfa::sampleSize(materiality = 0.05, confidence = 0.95,
+jfaRes <- planning(materiality = 0.05, confidence = 0.95, expectedError = 0.01,
-                          expectedError = 0.01, likelihood = "binomial")
+                   likelihood = "binomial")

-# Using monetary unit sampling (MUS), draw a random sample from the population.
+# Using monetary unit sampling, draw a random sample from the population.
-samp <- jfa::sampling(population = data, sampleSize = jfaRes$sampleSize, units = "mus",
+samp <- sampling(population = data, sampleSize = jfaRes$sampleSize,
-                      bookValues = "bookValue", algorithm = "random")
+                 units = "mus", bookValues = "bookValue", algorithm = "random")

 samp$sample$trueValue <- samp$sample$bookValue
 samp$sample$trueValue[2] <- 1561.871 - 500 # One overstatement is found

-# Evaluate the sample using the Stringer bound.
+# Evaluate the sample using the stringer bound.
-confidenceBound(sample = samp$sample, bookValues = "bookValue", auditValues = "trueValue",
+evaluation(sample = samp$sample, bookValues = "bookValue",
-                method = "stringer", materiality = 0.05)
+           auditValues = "trueValue", method = "stringer", materiality = 0.05)

 # jfa results for evaluation with stringer method
 #